ubco-mds-2021-labs/dashboard1-group-b/README.md

 ## How to get started with this dashboard

-The dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
+This dashboard offers dynamic date range selection, allowing you to input dates according to your interest.
 Date range selections can go from a single day to span an entire month or even several months.
 Each date range selection simultaneously updates all plots; there are five plots in total.

 For the total energy consumption of all appliance, you can view the bar chart within the dashboard.
 This displays Watts per hour for the house according to your date range selection.
 Adjancent to the bar chart is a pie chart, which demonstrates a proportional comparision of the filtered selection.